$50+ Million Recovered Since 2015

 However on a federal level, legislation is lacking, leaving regulation up to the states.
 Currently, the federal government doesn’t require self-driving car manufacturers and companies to report how their developing cars perform in safety tests.
 The self-driving car industry remains largely unregulated, and the lack of recognized standards means that safety is up to for-profit companies like Tesla.

-Self-driving car accident and injury cases accepted in New Jersey and Pennsylvania (Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County).
+Self-driving car accident and injury cases accepted in New Jersey and Pennsylvania, including Philadelphia, Bucks, Chester, Delaware and Montgomery counties.
 Call for a FREE consultation.
 (610) 825-0500

 Self-Driving Car Accident & Injury Lawsuits